 Weedless spoons like the Live-Forage Weedless Spoon are overlooked tools for sloppin’ hawg bass.

 Yes, a fork typically works better when eating greens.
-Not so however, when chasing largemouth bass in the “salad”.
+Not so, however, when chasing largemouth bass in the “salad”.
 Weedless spoons are tailor-made for such terrain, specifically designed to go where no other top-waters dare.
-When a bass blasts one of these baits, the fun has just begun.
+When a bass blast one of these baits, the fun has just begun.
 A tug-o-war ensues that results in an adrenaline rush like no other in bass fishing.

 I carry an assortment of JawBreaker Spoons in my “slop-box.”
-These ½ ounce skirted weedless spoons were designed and refined about thirty years ago by my uncle and dad, John and Duane Peterson.
-At the time, they were really focused on learning all they could about catching largemouth while expanding Northland Tackle’s product-line.
+These ½ ounce-skirted weedless spoons were designed and refined about thirty years ago by my uncle and dad, John and Duane Peterson.
+At the time, they were really focused on learning all they could about catching largemouth while expanding Northland Tackle’s product line.
 They realized that many bass lived back in the thickest stuff.
-Trolling motors then, were not very effective at pulling a boat through cover.
+Trolling motors then were not very effective at pulling a boat through the cover.
 They generally settled for working their boats along the edge of shallow cover.
 The JawBreaker allowed them to make long casts, way back into mats of lily pads, dollar pads, and wild rice.
 They were able to reach fish that many anglers were not able to get to.
-The JawBreaker casts well, is virtually impossible to get hung-up, and continues to produce through-the-roof strikes from big bass.
+The JawBreaker casts well, is virtually impossible to get hung up, and continues to produce through-the-roof strikes from big bass.
 Here’s the simple scoop.
 Cast it out and begin to retrieve the spoon as soon as it hits the surface.
 With the rod positioned at 11 o’clock, retrieve the lure just fast enough to keep it on the surface.
 The spoon will slither and wobble as it deflects against and over the vegetation.
-I use a steady retrieve all the way back to the boat and fire-away again.
+I use a steady retrieve all the way back to the boat and fire away again.
 I said it was simple!
-Silver shiner and gold shiner patterns are productive for on bright days while black shiner is a good bet on overcast days.
+Silver shiner and gold shiner patterns are productive for bright days while black shiner is a good bet on overcast days.

 Heavy gear is necessary for top-water sloppin’.
-For spoons sticks, I use a St. Croix Avid flippin’ sticks paired with ABU Garcia’s Revo high-speed casting reels.
-Heavy braided line is a must as well.
-I like 65 -80 pound test.
+For spoon sticks, I use St. Croix Avid flippin’ sticks paired with ABU Garcia’s Revo high-speed casting reels.
+A heavy braided line is a must as well.
+I like the 65 -80 pound tests.
 Remember, we are talking about winching bass, at times close to 50 yards, through some nasty cover.

 Hawgs in a Haystack